Hop on one of these Hollywood tours

 Meet at: 1500 N Vine St

 However you make your way to the this tour, you can’t possibly miss the bus.
-It has TMZ emblazoned in huge lettering down the sides of it and it’ll likely be surrounded by excitable folk.
-Given the glorious weather, the bus doesn’t have windows, but this just makes taking pictures even easier.
-Plus, then the guide can make witty quips at people walking by as you roll through the celeb hot spots.
-Learn all about celebs from fame past to present, think: JFK to JK to the Wayans (who have been spotted while on the tour, along with Usher).
-All the details are offered via amusing anecdotes and lots of joking around is had, all the while you’re exploring different parts of the city.
-Essentially, this is three tours in one.
-The sightseeing aspect efficiently and lightheartedly covers the most notable stops in Hollywood, West Hollywood and Beverly Hills.
+It has TMZ emblazoned in huge lettering down the sides of it and it’ll likely be surrounded by excitable folks.
+The lack of windows means taking photos is a breeze—plus, it allows your guide to yell witty quips at passersby when you roll through celeb hot spots.
+Inside the bus, a history of salacious celeb details are offered via amusing anecdotes, all the while you’re exploring different parts of the city.
+Essentially, this is three tours in one: The sightseeing aspect efficiently and lightheartedly covers the most notable stops in Hollywood, West Hollywood and Beverly Hills.
 Additionally, it’s a celebrity-hunting tour—the guides are armed with camera rigs to record fodder for TMZ—where success is never guaranteed.
-And it’s an ode to founder Harvey Levin that takes a turn for the melodramatic in the recapping of the day TMZ broke the story of Michael Jackson’s death.
+And it’s an ode to founder Harvey Levin that at times takes a turn toward the melodramatic.
 For those that haven’t bought into the TMZ universe, the tour is still a legitimately entertaining experience, thanks to the easy-going tour guides and the atonal, irreverent videos that toe the line of decency.
-Quite frankly, where else could you watch a segment called “Celebrity or Homeless Person?” as a homeless man coincidentally stumbles alongside the tour bus carrying a bottle of booze?

 Price: $52 adult; $42 child